 A circuit is a complete path that allows electricity to flow.
 If the path is broken, current cannot flow.

-In a series circuit, components are connected one after another.
-Current has only one path.
-If one part opens or fails, the entire circuit can stop working.
+| Series Circuit | Components are connected one after another.
+Current has one path. | If one part opens or fails, the entire circuit can stop working. |

-In a parallel circuit, components have separate paths.
-If one branch fails, another branch may still work.
+| Parallel Circuit | Components have separate branches or paths. | If one branch fails, another branch may still work. |

 Components are the individual parts that make circuits work.
 You do not need to memorize every part at once.
 Start by recognizing the most common ones.